 Now that you have black vodka, what will you make with it?
 Here are a few black

 - Love vodka sodas or vodka tonics?
 Make them black!
-Use your homemade black vodka and top it with club soda or tonic waster.
+Use your homemade black vodka and top it with club soda water or tonic water *.
 Or you could make a screwed-up screwdriver with orange juice and vodka.

 - If you’re a martini fan, use it to make a vodka martini.
 (You could also add the food coloring to gin, if you prefer the classic martini!)
 I’m not sure what the color would do to the olives, but that’s kind of fun for Halloween, right?